-Fill out and return the SLA Application to the UCLA Labor Center at firstname.lastname@example.org for review.
+Fill out and return the SLA Application to the UCLA Institute for Research on Labor and Employement at email@example.com for review.
 Applications are due no later than Monday, April 7th, 2014 (midnight).

-You may be asked to attend an in-person interview with the SLA team.
-Interviews will take place May 6th, 7th, and 8th, 2013.
-We will contact you by early May if you have been selected to participate in the interviews.
+You may be asked to attend an in-person interview with the SLA team in early May.
+We will contact you if you have been selected to participate in the interviews.